Safeguarding - Adults and Children

 This protocol is to be used by clinical staff when unable to make contact with or obtain access to a client.
 (NB This is a PCT policy, for interim use until a CCG policy has been ratified.)

-- Policy for managing safeguarding allegations against staff
+- Policy for managing safeguarding allegations against staff and persons in a position of trust

 This policy relates to circumstances when an allegation is made that a child/young person or adult with care and support needs is suffering or likely to suffer harm caused by an employee/worker from Shropshire Clinical Commissioning Group (CCG) or that an employee’s behaviour indicates they are unsuitable to work with children or vulnerable adults.